deusalexmachina/IBM-Z-zOS-1/zOS-EzNoSLQ/EzNoSQL Documentation.md

 ## Document Retrieval

-Documents can be directly read, updated, or erased by specifying the desired keyname and value of the specific document to be retrieved/updated.
+Documents can be directly read, updated, or deleted by specifying the desired keyname and value of the specific document to be retrieved/updated.
 Additionally, documents can be retrieved in an ordered fashion through the use of secondary indexes.
 The application can position (`znsq_position()`) into the secondary index to a specific key value, or for any value greater than or equal to the desired key range.
 The documents can then be retrieved in a (sequential) ascending or descending order, and optionally updated (`znsq_update_result()`) or deleted (`znsq_delete_result()`) following the retrieval.
-When using sequential access to update or erase documents, the documents will not be visible on disk and to other sharers until either: the end of the buffer is reached, a `znsq_close_result()` is issued, or a successful close of the data base.
+When using sequential access to update or delete documents, the documents will not be visible on disk and to other sharers until either: the end of the buffer is reached, a `znsq_close_result()` is issued, or a successful close of the data base.
 When a `znsq_close_result()` is issued, positioning is ended and a new `znsq_position()` must be issued to re-establish position within the secondary index.
 EzNoSQL will return a reason code when reading alternate (non-unique) duplicate keys.

 In order to iterate in an ordered fashion over the primary key, and optionally update/delete the document(s), use a direct read (`znsq_read()`) with the update option for the primary key.
 Then optionally update (`znsq_update_result()`), delete (`znsq_delete_result()`), or end the update (`znsq_close_result()`).
 Attempting to use the position (`znsq_position()`) API with the `znsq_search_method` greater than or equal to may result in unpredictable results when used with primary indexes.